Science, natural history, adventure

 As a postdoctoral research fellow at the University of Alaska Fairbanks, I study how Alaska's glaciers are shrinking in climate change and impacting rivers, ecosystems, and communities downstream.

-I am also the Director for the Alaska programs of Inspiring Girls Expeditions, which are unique, free, science, art, and wilderness programs for young women.
+I am also the Director for the Alaska programs of Inspiring Girls Expeditions, which are unique, free, science, art, and wilderness programs for youth.

 I have over a decade of experience in environmental education and science communication, and am always eager for more chances to share and inform on the beauty of glaciers and the urgency of climate change.